Package 'impIndicator'

 taxa

 Character or dataframe.
-The character should be the scientific name of the focal taxa while the dataframe is the GBIF occurrences data which must contain "decimalLatitude","decimalLongitude","species","speciesKey", "coordinateUncertaintyInMeters","dateIdentified", and "year".
+The character should be the scientific name of the focal taxa while the dataframe is the GBIF occurrences data which must contain columns "decimalLatitude", "decimalLongitude", "species", "speciesKey", "coordinateUncertaintyInMeters", "dateIdentified", and "year".

 region